Unbounded dynamics for three dimensional vector fields: Discussion - weakening the assumptions of Theorem

-Before concluding this paper, in this section we discuss how Th.\ref{infinitytheorem} can possibly be generalized.
-Of course, one can derive more than one generalization to Th.\ref{infinitytheorem}, as several of its assumptions can be relaxed - for example, it is easy to think of topological scenarios where, say, the cross-section $H$ is disconnected (see the illustration in Fig.\ref{discc}), the Poincare Index at $\infty$ is not $0,1$ or $-1$, scenarios in which the existence of infinite number of fixed points for the flow does not present an obstruction, and so on.\\
+Before concluding this paper, in this section we discuss how Theorem \ref{infinitytheorem} can possibly be generalized.
+Of course, one can derive more than one generalization to Theorem \ref{infinitytheorem}, as several of its assumptions can be relaxed - for example, it is easy to think of topological scenarios where, say, the cross-section $H$ is disconnected (see Fig.\ref{discc}), the Poincaré index at $\infty$ is not $0,1$ or $-1$, scenarios in which the existence of infinite number of fixed points for the flow does not present an obstruction, and so on.\\

-These examples show that in general one probably should not expect a more general form of Th.\ref{infinitytheorem}, as there can be many different generalizations of it - all depending on the topological scenario in question.
-Therefore, instead, in this section we exemplify how one can apply the ideas from the proof of Th.\ref{infinitytheorem} to Dynamical Systems which do not satisfy all the assumptions of Th.\ref{infinitytheorem}.
+These examples show that in general one probably should not expect a more general form of Theorem \ref{infinitytheorem}, as there can be many different generalizations of it - all depending on the topological scenario in question.
+Therefore, instead, in this section we exemplify how one can apply the ideas from the proof of Theorem \ref{infinitytheorem} to Dynamical Systems which do not satisfy all the assumptions of Theorem \ref{infinitytheorem}.
 In the spirit of Sections \ref{ap1} and \ref{ap2}, we will do so via analyzing a concrete example.\\

-To introduce the said example, given $a>0$ consider the following vector field, originally derived from the Sprott E system and introduced at $[7]$:
+To introduce the said example, given $a>0$ consider the following vector field, originally derived from the Sprott E system and introduced at \cite{Mor}:

-It is easy to see this system has precisely one fixed point, $p_a=(\frac{1}{4},\frac{1}{16},-16a)$, of Poincare Index $-1$ - for the details, see Prop.1 in $[7]$.
+This system has precisely one fixed point, $p_a=(\frac{1}{4},\frac{1}{16},-16a)$, of Poincaré index $-1$ - for the details, see Proposition 1 in \cite{Mor}.
 By direct computation one can see that for $a=1$ the fixed point $p_a$ is a sink with two complex eigenvalues, of degree $-1$ - and indeed, from now on until the end of this section we will assume $a>0$ is such that the fixed point $p_a$ has a pair of complex-conjugate eigenvalues, and we will always denote the corresponding vector field by $F_a$.
-Using highly similar ideas to those used to prove Th.\ref{infinitytheorem} we now show that for any such an $a$ the one-dimensional invariant manifold of $p_a$, $W_a$, is composed of two unbounded, one-dimensional invariant manifolds connecting $p_a$ to $\infty$ - which we do despite the fact that, as we will soon see, the vector field $F_a$ does not satisfy all the assumptions of Th.\ref{infinitytheorem}.\\
+Using highly similar ideas to those used to prove Theorem \ref{infinitytheorem} we now show that for any such an $a$ the one-dimensional invariant manifold of $p_a$, $W_a$, is composed of two unbounded, one-dimensional invariant manifolds connecting $p_a$ to $\infty$ - which we do despite the fact that, as we will soon see, the vector field $F_a$ does not satisfy all the assumptions of Theorem \ref{infinitytheorem}.\\